Q: If I have a driver’s license am I automatically registered to vote?

 A: If you were registered in another county in Kentucky, you will automatically be deleted from your previous county.
-If you were registered in another state, you will need to contact that state to be deleted from their rolls.
+If you are registered in another state, you will need to contact that state to be removed from their voter rolls.

 Q: I am moving out of the state and want to register in a new state.
 How can I be removed from the registration rolls here?

 A: Make your request to be removed by filling out the REMOVAL FROM VOTER ROLLS FORM and return to the County Clerk.